Debbie Stabenow

 Before her election to the Senate, Stabenow was a member of the U.S. House of Representatives, representing Michigan's 8th congressional district from 1997 to 2001.
 Previously, she served on the Ingham County Board of Commissioners and in the Michigan State Legislature.

-Stabenow was reelected to Senate in 2006, 2012, and 2018.
-She became the state's senior U.S. senator upon Carl Levin's retirement in 2015.
-Stabenow chaired the Senate Agriculture Committee from 2011 to 2015 and again since 2021.
-She became chair of the Senate Democratic Policy Committee in 2017.
+Stabenow was reelected to the Senate in 2006, 2012, and 2018.
+She became the state's senior senator upon Carl Levin's retirement in 2015.
+Stabenow chaired the Senate Agriculture Committee from 2011 to 2015 and again from 2021 to 2025.
+She became the chair of the Senate Democratic Policy Committee in 2017 and served in that role until she retired from the Senate.
 At the start of the 118th Congress, Stabenow became the dean of the Michigan congressional delegation, upon the retirement of Representative Fred Upton.
 On January 5, 2023, she announced that she would not seek reelection in 2024.

 Early life and education

 Stabenow was born in Gladwin, Michigan, the daughter of Anna Merle and Robert Lee Greer.
 She grew up in Clare, Michigan.
 She graduated from Clare High School, where she was president of her junior class, the first female class president at the school.
 She received a Bachelor of Arts degree from Michigan State University in 1972.
 Also from Michigan State University, she earned a Master of Social Work magna cum laude in 1975.